Before importing or adding patrons be sure to set up your patron categories.

 Set the BlockExpiredPatronOpacActions system preference to ‘Block’ if you want to prevent patron whose membership has expired to place hold or renew their loans from the OPAC.

-Date: the date the charge/payment was posted
+Date: the date the charge, payment or credit was posted

 In the case of fines this will be the last day that the fine was accrued

-Description: a description of the charges including the due date for overdue items and a link to the item record where one is available
+Description of charges: a description of the charges including the due date for overdue items and a link to the item record where one is available

 Home library: if the charge is linked to a particular item the home library is displayed